cambridge-cares/TheWorldAvatar/Agents/TrafficRoutingAgent/KingsLynn_vis/inputs/data/kingslynn/README.md

 Downloaded from [ukpowernetworks](https://ukpowernetworks.opendatasoft.com/explore/dataset/grid-and-primary-sites/information/?disjunctive.sitename&disjunctive.powertransformercount&disjunctive.local_authority&location=14,52.76712,0.42611&basemap=jawg.light). `.csv` file.

 ### Flood Data
 Retrived from CMCLInnovations. `.tif` file.

+_NB this data is proprietary and given to us under creative commons license.
+Need to reference this and be careful not to use in commercial public demonstration_

 ### Population
 Population Raster data is retrieved from [OpenPopGrid](http://openpopgrid.geodata.soton.ac.uk/). `.tif` file.